chrissimpkins/codeface/ABOUT.md

 ## Font Licensing

 I have made every effort to identify and include all licenses associated with the fonts that are distributed in this repository.
+These licenses are linked below the name of the font in the gallery.
 If you are the developer or copyright holder of any font and feel that it has an inappropriate license associated with it, please let me know and I will rectify this immediately.

 ## Gallery Image Settings

 Gallery images were generated with code in the Sublime Text 3 editor (OS X version) using a font size of 14 and the `subpixel_antialias` font_options setting.
-Bitmap fonts were generated without the `subpixel_antialias` setting at font-specific recommended sizes.
+Bitmap fonts were generated without the `subpixel_antialias` setting at font-specific recommended sizes (based upon review of the respective documentation).